15gagnonp/15gagnonp/README.md

 - 👋 Hi, I’m @15gagnonp
 - 👀 I’m interested in cyber security, networking, and software development
 - 🌱 I’m currently studying Computer Information and Technology with a minor in Computer Science at Brigham Young Univeristy Idaho
+- I am studying for the CCNA 200-301 Exam.
 - 📫 Contact me at 15gagnonp@gmail.com

 <!---